Quantum-inspired secure wireless communication protocol under spatial and local Gaussian noise assumptions: Purpose and assumptions

 \item[(A4)] The wireless communication between Alice and Bob is {\it quasi static}.
 That is, the channel between Alice and Bob is almost constant during a specific time interval so called the coherent time \cite[Section 5.4.1]{TV}.
+In other words, during the coherent time, the noise can be considered to be independently and identically distributed and to be independent of other variables.
+Also, the attenuation $a_B$ for Alice's signal in Bob's detection. and the attenuation $a_E$ for Alice's signal in Eve's detection can be considered to be constants.
+It means that Eve does not has ability to change the added nose dependently of the signal transmitted by Alice\footnote{This assumption means that the noise added by Eve cannot be adaptively controlled.
+This assumption is natural because such an adaptive noise operation requires much advanced technology.
+In fact, in the early stage of studies of QKD, they assume that the errors is subject to an identical and independent distribution.
+The attack under this condition is called the collective attack in the QKD \cite{BBBGM}.
+Hence, it is natural to assume this kind of assumption at the first paper of our setting.}.
+Therefore, the variable $Y_i$ is independent of $A_i$ and the distribution of $Y_i$ does not depend on $i$.
+Also, the average $e_B$ is independent of $i$ and $A_i$.
 We also assume that we can send one block of our protocol during the coherent time\footnote{In various protocols, a set of pulses or bits treated as one block is called a coding block.
 The number of such pulses or bits is called a block length.
 For example, in RSA cryptography, since the arithmetic is based on the public composite $m$, $\log m$ is a block length.
 Our protocol is composed of an error correcting code like an LDPC code.
 Since the block length of an LDPC code is from 10000 to 100000, the block length of our protocol is from 10000 to 100000 when we employ a LDPC code.}.
+In the natural case, the noise in the channel from Alice to Bob is a Gaussian noise.